GiorgioMorales/giorgiomorales.github.io/content/misc.md

 design:
   # Section spacing
-  spacing: '5rem'
+  spacing: '2rem'

 sections:
-  - block: collection
+  - block: center-block
     content:
-      count: 15
-      title: Miscellaneous
+      title: 'Miscellaneous'
+      text: |
-      text: This page is dedicated to keeping track of the places I have visited on Earth and sharing some of my favorite hobbies outside of my professional work.
+        This page is dedicated to keeping track of the places I have visited on Earth and sharing some of my favorite hobbies outside of my professional work.
-      filters:
-        folders:
-          - place
-    design:
-      view: article-grid
-      fill_image: false
-      columns: 3
   - block: my-block
     content:
       title: 'Places I have Visited'